 Treatment and prognosis

-Treatment should be started strictly when it is causing symptoms (haematuria and left flank pain).
-Surgical treatment modalities have their own inherent complications, and should be contemplated only when strongly indicated.
-A few of the reported surgical choices are;
+Treatment should be started strictly when it is causing symptoms (hematuria and left flank pain).
+Surgical treatment modalities have their inherent complications and should be contemplated only when strongly indicated.
+A few of the reported surgical choices are: